 Right when we came home from the store we whipped up this recipe!
 I have made it a few times in the past so I’ve got it dialed in, yet I always make it late at night, too late to capture pictures… Whaaa, Whaa.

 - Start of by making the marinade.
-Let the salmon filets marinade for about 30 minutes to 1 hour before cooking.
+Add all the marinade ingredients to a small bowl and whisk together.